ga4gh/gk-pilot/schema/clingen/def/ClinvarCategoricalVariationProperties.rst

 **Computational Definition**

-A variant in ClinVar, which may be associated with multiple statements.
+A variant in Clinvar, which may be associated with multiple statements.

     **Information Model**